-- Agendas and business papers for Council and Committee meetings, not including business papers for matters considered when part of a meeting is closed to the public
+- Agendas and business papers for Council and Committee meetings, not including business papers for matters considered in the closed session of a Council meeting.

 - Minutes of Council and Committee meetings – if any part of a meeting is closed to the public then only the resolutions and recommendations that were made are included in the minutes

 - Development applications under the Environmental Planning and Assessment Act 1979 (NSW) (EP&A Act) and associated documents;

 - Note: DAs prior to 1 July 2010 will now require a Formal Access Application to be lodged in accordance with Schedule 1, Clause 3(1)(b) of the GIPA Regulation;

 - Records of approvals granted, any variation from local policies with reasons for the variation and decisions made on appeals concerning approvals;

 - Local policies adopted by Council concerning approvals and orders;

 - Records of building certificates under the EP&A Act;

 - Plans of land proposed to be compulsorily acquired by Council;

 - Leases and licences for the use of public land classified as community land; and

 - Environmental planning instruments, development control plans and plans made under sections 7.4 and 7.11 and 7.12 of the EP&A Act that apply to land within Council’s area.